w3c/wot-cg/Tutorials/whatiswot/12-Applications in Industrial and Agriculture Systems/README.md

 - In factories, for example, devices from multiple manufacturers must work together seamlessly.
 WoT simplifies this by supporting a range of industrial protocols such as Modbus, Profinet, OPC UA, and MQTT, including legacy ones.
 Each device is described using a Thing Description, which tells other systems exactly how to interact with it.
 This reduces complexity and engineering effort without introducing overhead or security concerns - TDs enhance existing workflows.

 TDs also enable a new way to build application logic - whether it's control logic, business logic or mashups - using simple files instead of being locked into proprietary systems.
-This decouples devices from the end applications, offering flexibility and long-term maintainability.
+This decouples devices from vendor-specific applications, offering flexibility and long-term maintainability.

 With TDs, we can add context to the system by including annotations from domain models, providing more meaning to how devices are used within their environment.